moawizsipra80/moawizsipra80/README.md

 ---

 ##  About Me
-I’m a software developer and tech architect focused on building technical foundations for modern startups and businesses.
+I’m a Fullstack developer and AI automation expert focused on building technical foundations for modern startups and businesses.

-I work on early-stage products and production MVPs where **speed, reliability, and scalability** matter from day one.
+I work on early stage products and production MVPs where **speed, reliability, and scalability** matter from day one.
 I enjoy designing systems that stay maintainable under growth, automating repetitive workflows, and solving operational problems through clean software architecture.

 ---